Bulgaria–Serbia relations: 19th century

 Serbia, led by Jovan Ristić, quickly turned to Vienna and Berlin and their dissatisfaction with Russian domination in the Balkans helped to open the Congress of Berlin, which would revise the Treaty of San Stefano.
 During this time, Serbia managed not to withdraw its army from the occupied territories until a final decision was made in Berlin.
 The Congress of Berlin recognized Serbia's international independence and recognized the territorial gains by the Serbian Army.
 On the other hand, Bulgaria was not recognized as independent, it was divided into two autonomous regions formally within the Ottoman Empire, the Principality of Bulgaria, which became de facto independent, and Eastern Rumelia, and its borders stipulated by the Treaty of San Stefano were significantly reduced, returning much territory under direct Ottoman rule.
 This solution caused great indignation in Bulgaria.

 Despite the controversies of the two peace congresses, relations between Bulgaria and Serbia remained friendly.
 Diplomatic relations were established in 1879.
 However, new open issues arose that strained these relations: the rivalry in the Macedonian Question; the territorial dispute arising from the changing of the course of the Timok; the issue of political emigration that took refuge in Bulgaria after the Timok Rebellion of 1883; the growing unpopularity of King Milan in Serbia.
 These open issues were among several causes of the Serbo-Bulgarian War of 1885.

 The immediate cause for the outbreak of the war was the Bulgarian coup in Eastern Rumelia and the proclamation of the Unification of Bulgaria on 6 September 1885 in Plovdiv.
 On the one hand, Serbia feared that a united Bulgaria would be too strong a rival in the Macedonian region.
 On the other hand, King Milan wanted to divert the attention of the Serbian public from internal problems with a military victory.
 This war ended in a decisive Bulgarian military victory and a debacle for Serbia.
-Only the intervention of Austria-Hungary prevented a complete catastrophe.
-Austria-Hungary demanded from Russia that Bulgaria withdraw its army and that the situation regarding the territory remain unchanged.